LiquidAgile/LA-Template-Repo/README.md

 - Scrum is 'a framework...'
 - LA is 'a template, for all of the above'

-When a director, leader, academic, or scrum practitioner completes the LA template and publishes their own branch, they become an author of an agile branch.
-If that branch is published here on GitHub as an LA branch then that branch becomes available for for peer review, available to the greater community to use.
-The Github issues link is one method of opening discussion with a branch author.
-The result is that a publish branch potentially becomes vetted, endorsed, criticed (good and the bad) to become better.
-All of which serves continuous improvement of a complex leadership responsibility that we all participate in.
+When a director, leader, academic, or scrum practitioner completes the LA template and publishes their branch here on GitHub that branch becomes available for peer review, discussion, and for the greater community to use.
+The inverse is also true in that you may benefit from those authors and their branches by creating your own sub-branch that accounts for your own specific needs.
+Although, not a requirement, it is courteous that working sub-branches be published under the branch that influenced them.
+The Github Issues link is one method of opening discussion with a branch or sub-branch author.
+The result is that a publish branches potentially becomes vetted, endorsed, critiqued (good and the bad) in ways that add to their potential resiliance and value.

 #### Summary of (LA)
 Liquid Agile (LA) is an agile leadership template maintained on this GitHub repo and site page.
 LA is not a recommendation or instruction on how to practice enterprise scrum, but rather a repository of individual approaches (branches) to integrating scrum with IT, PMO, and other domains of corporate partnership.